 Eye Movement Desensitization and Reprocessing Therapy

-EMDR theorists posits that he practice of dual stimulation allows past memories to surface where patients spontaneously integrate through reconsolidate traumatic memories through dynamic linkage to adaptive memory networks.
+EMDR theorists posits that he practice of dual stimulation allows past memories to surface where patients spontaneously integrate through consolidating traumatic memories through dynamic linkage to adaptive memory networks.
 Basically, unresolved trauma is consolidated into coherent narratives which ultimately resolves the patients symptoms.
 While there is contradicting research, a large body of evidence supports the effectiveness of Eye Movement Desensitization and Reprocessing therapy.

 The Therapeutic Process of Eye Movement Desensitization and Reprocessing Therapy